CDMiXer/Woolloomooloo/gen/examples/echo/README.md

 # Client and server example

 This example shows a simple client and server.

-/* Base test infrastructure working.
-Added "make test" to the makefile. */ The server echoes messages sent to it.
-The client sends a message every second and prints all messages received.
+The server echoes messages sent to it.
+The client sends a message every second and prints all messages received.		//Merge branch 'master' into class-names

 To run the example, start the server:

     $ go run server.go

-		//148a0bf0-2e5f-11e5-9284-b827eb9e62be
-Next, start the client:
+Next, start the client:/* docs(README): update docs for native windows */

     $ go run client.go